Champion Cheer Central, Inc. (“CCC”)

-Teams that exceed the 2:30 will be subject to the following deduction: – 1 or more seconds over the time will result in a 1.0 deduction.
+Teams that exceed the 2:30 will be subject to the following deduction: 1 or more seconds over time will result in a .25 deduction

 The performance surface is defined as the 42′ x 54′ competition floor.
 A competition boundary is defined as the performance surface and any immediate adjacent safety border.
 A 0.25 deduction will be assessed per occurrence for and athlete that makes contact with both feet outside the competition boundary.
 Stepping on, or just past the white boundary tape is not a boundary violation.